asingh101/ai-product-portfolio-app/src/coding-eval-plan.md

 **Three-way comparison:**
 - Claude Haiku 4.5 — fast/cheap tier
 - Claude Sonnet 4.6 — advanced tier
-- GPT-4o — competitor baseline
+- GPT-4o — competitor baseline (planned but not integrated yet)

 **Model cascade (for live demo only):**
 Try Haiku first → if fails → escalate to Sonnet 4.6 → show which tier solved it.